Data Engineering with Azure Synapse Analytics

 This module discusses the different types of storage available in Azure Storage as well as data lake storage.
 Also, some of the tools to load and manage files in Azure storage and Data lake storage are covered.

-• Introduction Azure Blob Storage and Azure Data Lake Storage Gen2
+• Introduction Azure Storage

 • Comparison of Azure Blob Storage vs Azure Data Lake Storage Gen2